Aladalar/Trask-demo/README.md

-# trask-demo
+# Trask demo
 Demo for Trask Job Application

-Basic info:
+Basic info:<br/>
-	-API is located in /api/*
+	-API is located in /api/*<br />
-	-There is 'user', 'knowledge', 'tech' and 'certification' -All should be able to answer GET, POST, PUT and DELETE Rest requests
+	-There is 'user', 'knowledge', 'tech' and 'certification'<br/>
+	-All should be able to answer GET, POST, PUT and DELETE Rest requests<br/>